With a few easy tips, you can get successful results with supplements. This will help you save money, and get better

 3. Maximize Effectiveness

 Supplementation is unique for each person.
-It’s important to prioritize and dose supplements for your body.
+It’s crucial to prioritize and dose for your body.
 Also, focus on quality over quantity.
-Don’t take 10 supplements at once.
-You won’t know what’s helpful or harmful.
+Don’t take 10 at once or you won’t know what’s helpful or harmful.

 The more patient and tuned into your body, the better.
 Increase or decrease as needed before introducing another.
 Furthermore, you can maximize effectiveness by storing and taking supplements as directed.
 Some are best with food while others are ideal on an empty stomach.
 Lastly, work with your health practitioner to improve your digestion and gut health.
 This will help increase your absorption of nutrients.